tshepang/blog/content/computing/Rust week of 2017-02-02.rst

 I very much enjoyed reading about `the design of Rust futures`__.
-It makes me lucky appreciate the smarts of those involved, how lucky we are to have people building excellent abstractions like such.
+It makes me highly appreciate the smarts of those involved, and how lucky we are to have people building excellent abstractions like such.
-It also nicely summarises Rust traits.
+In addition, it also nicely summarises Rust traits.

 I reported `one issue`__ and made two__ contributions__.